 The fourth season of dedicated humpback whale surveys began in October 2017 and continued through March 2018 (2017/18 field season - see Aschettino et al. 2018).
-Objectives for the 2017/18 field season matched those of the previous two field seasons; however, an additional focus was placed on increased survey effort in the W-50 MINEX region and further offshore.
-Nine satellite tags (six on humpback whales and three on fin whales) were deployed and three biopsy samples were collected during the 2017/18 season.
+Objectives for the

+2017/18 field season matched those of the previous two field seasons; however, an additional focus was placed on increased survey effort in the W-50 MINEX region and further offshore.
+Nine satellite tags (six on humpback whales and three on fin whales [Balaenoptera physalus]) were deployed and three biopsy samples were collected during the 2017/18 season.

-The 2018/19 field season began on 12 November 2018 and the last dedicated survey was conducted on 20 May 2019.
-One anomalous survey conducted on 31 July 2018 is also included in this field season.
-The objectives for the 2018/19 field season are similar to previous years, with a continued focus to increase survey effort in the W-50 MINEX region and further offshore; however, a new component was initiated in collaboration with researchers from Duke University to begin assessing behavioral response of individuals to large vessels in the area of the shipping channels (see Shearer et al., 2019).
+The fifth field season began on 12 November 2018 and the last dedicated survey was conducted on 20 May 2019.
+One out-of-season survey conducted on 31 July 2018 is also included in this field season.
+This survey was conducted based on reports of multiple humpback whales in the area over a several day period at the end of July 2018.
+The objectives for the 2018/19 field season were similar to previous years, with a continued focus to increase survey effort in the W-50 MINEX region and further offshore; however, a new component was initiated in collaboration with researchers from Duke University to begin assessing behavioral response of individuals to large vessels in the area of the shipping channels (see Shearer and Read 2020).